P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 For ToF3D we intend to have four sides to the conflict, with each having an npc leader and two playable heroes.

 ### Sapphire Dawn (Team Blue)
-- The CEO - Gideon
+- The President - Gideon
     - opportunistic
     - businessman
 - The General - Cyrus